bruvellu/cephalic-furrow/3-text/furrow.md

 We analyzed the dynamics of ectopic folds by measuring the relative angle and tortuosity of the segmented line traces over time, and to visualize the kinetics we generated temporal color-coded projections using the script *Temporal Color Code* ([imagej.net/plugins/temporal-color-code](https://imagej.net/plugins/temporal-color-code)) with the perceptually uniform *mpl-viridis* color map ([bids.github.io/colormap](https://bids.github.io/colormap/)) bundled in Fiji.

 To estimate the folded area in the cephalic furrow and ectopic folds, we annotated the region of the blastoderm before gastrulation that infolded in the cartographic projections using Fiji, and calculated the area correcting the pixel dimensions according to the coordinates in the projection.
+For the fold depth, we measured the distance between the vitelline envelope to the tip of the fold at the moment of maximum depth.

 To segment membranes and quantify apical cell areas we used MorphoLibJ plugin in ImageJ [@Legland2016-cp].
 To analyze the tortuosity of the epithelium we straightened the vitelline envelope using the Straighten tool in ImageJ, and applied gaussian blur and thresholding to extract the outline of the epithelium in dorsal views.